aurelkurtula/express-api/readme.md

 ## Building a RESTful API with Express and MongoDB

-This project is a subliment to the tutorial I wrote with the same title, you can [read it here](https://dev.to/aurelkurtula/building-a-restful-api-with-express-and-mongodb--3mmh).
+This project is the product of the tutorial I wrote with the same title, you can [read it here](https://dev.to/aurelkurtula/building-a-restful-api-with-express-and-mongodb--3mmh).
 The API interacts with a mongoDB through get, post, put, patch and delete.

 ### Instructions